POLYMORPHIC NAMING METHOD CONSTRAINTS

 }

-As Laravel illustrated you should define the `imageable` relationship method in the `Image` model to access whether the `User` or `Post` models instances, but if you misspell the method name and write imageablle instead of imageable an exception will be thrown.
-The reason behind that is the morphs column name should match the relationship method name
+As Laravel illustrates, you should define the `imageable` relationship method in the `Image` model to assess whether the `User` or `Post` model instances, but if you misspell the method name and write imageablle instead of imageable an exception will be thrown.
+The reason behind that is that the morphs column name should match the relationship method name

 Behind the scenes, if you do not provide a name to the `morphTo` method, Laravel will use the method name since that is most likely the polymorphic columns.